Enhancing precision of atomic clocks by tuning disorder in accessories: Introduction

-Our aim in this paper is to study the effect of various imperfections present in a system in the form of a disorder, on the metrological precision of measuring a parameter of the system.
-We identify instances where disorder, more precisely, glassy disorder, provides an enhancement in the efficiency of estimation of a parameter, over the ideal system.
-We construct disorder models by introducing disordered parameters into the ideal one, where the disorder distributions are chosen from a clutch of paradigmatic continuous and discrete distributions.
+We construct disorder models for measuring devices, especially for atomic clocks, by introducing disordered parameters - more precisely, effective glassy disordered parameters - into the ideal system Hamiltonian, where the disorder distributions are chosen from a clutch of paradigmatic continuous and discrete distributions.
 In such a disordered system, we find scenarios where the presence of disorder provides an improvement in the efficiency of estimation of an unknown system parameter, over the ideal situation.
 These situations of attaining better efficiency of measurement in presence of disorder over the ideal scenario can be termed as ``disorder-induced enhancements of metrological precision" or instances of ``order from disorder".
-The disordered system parameters considered are assumed to be ``glassy".
-Moreover, we find scenarios where for an ideal system, the best metrological precision is obtained for maximally entangled initial probes, whereas insertion of disorder into the system provides a double advantage: an enhancement of metrological precision over the ideal one, and lower entanglement content in the probe state.
+Therefore, a quantum device containing an accessory that involves estimating a parameter, such as an atomic clock measuring time or frequency, can attain a better precision when a system parameter is inflicted - accidentally or intentionally - by disorder.
+Moreover, we find scenarios where for an ideal system, the best metrological precision is obtained for maximally entangled initial probes, whereas insertion of disorder into the system provides a \emph{double advantage}: an enhancement of metrological precision over the ideal one, and lower entanglement content in the probe state.

+For dealing with metrological precision in disordered scenarios, we analyze how an unbiased estimator can be identified in a disordered situation.
+We go on to further show that the precision thereof can be bounded by a quantum Cr{\'a}mer-Rao inequality.